by Andrea M. Darcy

 Nostalgia has been shown by research to be very beneficial to our mental health and relationships.
 A team of psychologists at the University of Southampton focussed on nostalgia found that–

-10. But do really enjoy any good moment that does come.
+10. Really enjoy any good moment that does come.

-Of course do try to savour the sweet, good moments that do come from quarantining together.
-The same team of nostalgia researchers did a study that found that ‘savouring’ an experience meant we were more likely to then look back with nostalgia on that moment four to nine months later (when this pandemic is hopefully over).
+Of course do try to savour the sweet, good moments that do come in life.
+The same team of nostalgia researchers did a study that found that ‘savouring’ an experience meant we were more likely to then look back with nostalgia on that moment four to nine months later.
 And that this process creates optimism.
 Now who couldn’t use a bit of that?

 Need someone totally unbiased to talk to?
 Or think it’s time for some couples therapy?
-Don’t let pandemic stop you – you can work with one of of our top London therapists over the internet.
+If you can’t get to our London offices in person, you can work with one of of our top London relationship therapists over the internet.
 Or use our booking site to find a wide range of online counsellors for every budget.

 Still have a question about how to navigate conflict?
 Ask below.
 Or why not share your own tip with other readers?